From our Free Quilt Block Pattern Library

 Do cut the templates out exactly on the line.
 It will make aligning edges, etc., easier.

-To trim to size, lay all four of the units on your mat.
+To trim to size, lay all four of the TiaS on your mat.
 (If you've got a small 12"x18" mat, this is a great use for it!)

 Align the 1/4 inch line of the ruler with the solid outside line of a block (this is the sewing line) and then trim with your rotary cutter.
 Repeat for the same side of the other three.
 Now turn the MAT a quarter turn and repeat the process.
 Trim and turn and trim until all the sides of all the blocks are trimmed.
 I've found this manner of trimming to be very efficient.

 Sew the units in each row together.
-The arrows in the photo below indicate the direction to press the seam allowances—basically press away from the triangle in a square units.
+The arrows in the photo below indicate the direction to press the seam allowances—basically press away from the TiaS units.

 Sew the rows together.
 Press these seam allowances toward the center row.
 Your Star Chain quilt block is finished!